 In Nicaragua, President Anastasio Somoza's National Guard began bombarding several towns with artillery fire on Sunday (1-2 July) at the start of a new offensive against the Sandinista National Liberation Front.

-In Nicaragua, President Anastasio Somoza's National Guard began bombarding several towns with artillery fire on Sunday (1-2 July) at the start of a new offensive against the Sandinista National Liberation Front.
+Background: In Nicaragua, President Anastasio Somoza's National Guard began bombarding several towns with artillery fire on Sunday (1-2 July) at the start of a new offensive against the Sandinista National Liberation Front.
 After a lull in the fighting, both sides in Nicaragua's bloody civil war said on Sunday they planned new offensive within twenty-four hours.
 The Sandinista guerrillas, fighting to end the Somoza family's forty-year rule in the country, hold twelve important cities in the central American country.
 But, last week, Government troops drove the Sandinistas out of Managua's eastern slum areas after several savage battles.

 SYNOPSIS: The decision by the Sandinistas to abandon their positions in the capital may prove to be a turning point in the country's civil war.
 The guerrillas were entrenched in Managua's most populous areas for over two weeks.